udesh/studentlist/README.md

 Please follow this steps to deploy the web application.

-1. Clone the git repository for download the zip.
+1. Clone the git repository or download the zip.

 2. Extract the zip file if needed and build the project using maven ( mvn clean install -Dmaven.test.skip=true )